Huw Edwards named by wife as BBC star at centre of sex scandal

 The Metropolitan Police announced on Wednesday that there was no evidence of a criminal offence having spoken to “the alleged complainant and the alleged complainant’s family” fromThe Sun’s initial story.

-The police said it was aware of further allegations against the BBC presenter, but said “no specific details” had been passed to them.
+The police said it was aware of further allegations against the presenter, but said “no specific details” had been given to them.
 “Should evidence of criminality or safeguarding issues be identified at any point we would expect matters to be referred to the relevant police force.”

+South Wales Police also said there was no evidence of any criminal offences after officers were in contact with the Metropolitan Police, the BBC and “a number of parties”.

 The Sun reported on Wednesday that a 23-year-old person has claimed the BBC presenter broke lockdown rules to meet them during the pandemic in February 2021.